sharonzhen/pic10c_fin/README.md

 # Inside 'begin game'

-  - a
-  - b

-> use this to write in markdown
-> i got this from a template
+    - there will be a timer that starts once the first block is opened
+    - there will be a countdown of remaining mines based on the # flags
+    - there will be an option for bots
+    - create an object Block that is
+        => opened or closed
+        => has a mine or is empty or has a number (1 - 8) => has pointers to all 8 blocks around it (and access to their states) => has an i,j index, as a member variable
+    - on first press, generate mines, then according to this, generate numbers
+    - there would be no board since I can just rely on the index of each block

+I feel like an intuitive implementation would be to create a 2D array of Board objects, but I'd like to see if this implementation works.

 # References

 I used [this video] to learn more about the UI for minesweeper, and various [documentations] to figure out how QGraphics* libraries work.
 This markdown README was written using the template provided by [dillinger.io].
+Additionally, the rules are based on the rules defined on the [minesweeper website] that I play.

-#### ToDos
+# ToDos

  - write the bot, so this is a bit incomplete. will *definitely* get this done by friday morning though.